Instant Mathura Peda

 -

-Add milk gradually; the mixture should be soft but not sticky.
+Add milk gradually, keeping the mixture soft but not sticky if you like soft pedas.

 -

-Always add powdered sugar after cooling the mixture to avoid melting and stickiness.
+Always add powdered sugar after the mixture has cooled to avoid melting and stickiness.

 -